foobarops/gitlab-proxy/README.md

 Further this logs can be sent to a log aggregator like ELK, Splunk, etc.
 Errors can be aggregated using a tool like Sentry, Rollbar, etc.

-## Add more error handling like retries, circuit breakers, etc
+## Add more error handling like circuit breakers, rate limiters, etc
 It can be done using a tool like Resilience4j, Hystrix, etc.
 Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix, but designed for functional programming.
-Resilience4j provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
+Resilience4j provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter or Bulkhead.
 Bulkhead is a pattern used to prevent a single failing component from bringing down the entire system.

 ## Add more performance improvements like async, batching, etc
 It can be done using a tool like Reactor, RxJava, etc.